akuity/declarative-example/README.md

-# Akuity Platform Declarative Reference
+# Akuity Platform Declarative Example
 A complete example of using the `akuity` CLI to declaratively manage Argo CD instances on the Akuity Platform.

 ## Manually Creating an Instance